CQCL/hugr/specification/hugr.md

 ### Polymorphism

-While function *values* passed at runtime around the graph are monomorphic, `FuncDecl` and `FuncDefn` declare functions with *polymorphic* types---that is, such declarations may include (bind) any number of type parameters, of kinds as follows:
+While function *values* passed around the graph at runtime have types that are monomorphic, `FuncDecl` and `FuncDefn` nodes have not types but *type schemes* that are *polymorphic*---that is, such declarations may include (bind) any number of type parameters, of kinds as follows:

 ```haskell
 TypeParam ::= Type(Any|Copyable|Eq)